cambium-clojure/cambium-clojure.github.io/about.md

  :denomination "pair"}
 ```

 Data is a first class concept in Clojure - our logs should be the same.
-Structured logging means logs are first class
+Structured logging means logs as first class
 data.